CloudWithChris/cloudwithchris.com/content/episode/weekly-vlog-040.md

 youtube: BtVX9s5wvRo
 upcoming: true
 ---
-In this session, Chris provides a series of updates focused around Azure, DevOps, GitHub and Cloud With Chris, while gaming with the Cloud Family Community.
+In this session, Chris provides a series of updates focused around Azure, DevOps, GitHub and Cloud With Chris.